God’s Light Guides Me Through Adversity

 On December 16, 2012, five brothers and sisters and I were preaching the gospel when suddenly four policemen raced up to us in a car and arrested us.
 They took us to the police station and, after they’d put me in handcuffs, one of them yelled, “Let me tell you people, you can go steal and rob things, you can commit murder and arson, and you can go sell your bodies, we don’t care.
 But believing in God is the one thing you cannot do!
 By believing in God, you are setting yourselves against the Communist Party, and you need to be punished!”
 He slapped me hard and viciously kicked me while he spoke.
 I felt I wouldn’t be able to take much more after that beating, so I called out to God in my heart over and over: “O God!
 I have no idea how long these evil policemen will torture me for, and I feel like I can’t hold on much longer.
 But I’d rather die than become a Judas—I will not betray You.
 Please watch over me, protect me and guide me.”
 After I’d prayed, I silently resolved in my heart: “I’ll stay loyal to God to my last breath, I’ll fight with Satan to the very end, and I’ll stand witness to satisfy God!”
 Afterward, one of the police searched me and found 230 yuan I had in cash.
 Grinning wickedly, he said, “This money is stolen goods and should be confiscated.”
 As he was speaking he stuffed the cash into his own pocket and kept it for himself.
 They then began to question us.
 “Where are you people from?
 What are your names?
 Who sent you here?”
 After I told them my name and address, they quickly found the details of my entire family on their computer.
 I just gave them my basic personal information, but refused to answer a single question about the church.

 It was perhaps more than 10 minutes later that a female police officer came and helped me up and, feigning kindness, said, “Look at you at your age, with your children both at college.
 Is it really worth it to suffer all this?
 Just tell us what we want to know and then you can go right away.”
 She saw that I made no response, and so she continued, “You’re a mother, so you should think of your sons.
 We live now in the domain of the Communist Party, and the CCP government opposes and suppresses all religious belief.
 It especially hates those of you who believe in Almighty God.
 If you insist on going up against the government, aren’t you worried about incriminating your entire family?
 At some point, your parents and your husband will all be implicated, and your sons and grandsons can forget about ever joining the army, becoming a cadre or becoming a civil servant.
 No one would even hire them to be security guards.
 Do you want your sons to be just laborers when they grow up, and just do odd jobs like you and be poor all their lives?”
-Just as Satan was carrying out its cunning scheme against me, God’s words flashed through my mind: “Of everything that occurs in the universe, there is nothing that I do not have the final say in.
-What exists that is not in My hands?
-All that I say goes, and among men, who is there who can change My mind?” (“Chapter 1” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+Just as Satan was carrying out its cunning scheme against me, God’s words flashed through my mind: “Of everything that occurs in the universe, there is nothing in which I do not have the final say.
+Is there anything that is not in My hands?
+Whatever I say is done, and who among human beings can change My mind?” (“Chapter 1” of God’s Words to the Entire Universe in).
 God’s words allowed me to see through Satan’s cunning scheme, and I realized that they were trying to coerce me into talking by using my children’s futures as leverage.
 I knew, however, that our fates as human beings are not in our own hands, nor are they in the hands of the police, but are held in the hands of God.
 Whatever jobs my children would have in the future and whether they would be rich or poor was all up to God.
 Thinking through this, I didn’t feel constrained by the police one little bit.
 The guidance of God’s words allowed me to truly perceive that God was by my side, protecting me, and I began to trust in God even more steadfastly.
 And so, I turned my head to one side and remained silent.
 The officer gave me a good scolding and then stalked off.

 Evening was drawing on.
 Seeing that they couldn’t get anything out of me or my church sisters, all they could do was send us to the County Detention Center.
 But the police there said that our case was very serious, and that we had to go to the Municipal Detention House.
 By the time we got there, it was already past 1 a.m. and all I could see was row after row of large gates made of metal bars—it all looked so gloomy and terrifying.
 At the first gate, we had to remove every item of clothing and submit to having our bodies searched.
 They then cut off all my buttons and zippers and I had to wear the shredded clothes; I felt like a beggar.
 At the second gate, we had to undergo a physical examination.
 They saw the bruises on my legs from being beaten by the police and that I was finding it hard to walk, but they just stared and told lies, saying, “This is all perfectly normal.
 Nothing to worry about.”
 It clearly states in the prison regulations that treatment should be prescribed if any illness or injury is discovered during the physical examination, but in reality, they don’t care whether the prisoners live or die.
 They said to me sarcastically, “You believers in Almighty God have God to protect you.
 You can handle it.”
 I was taken to a cell, and a prisoner poked her head from under her sheets and yelled at me, “Strip off all your clothes!”
 I implored her not to make me take off my underwear, but she just grinned maliciously at me and said, “If you come to this place then you have to follow the rules.”
 All the other prisoners then popped their heads up from under their bedsheets and began to make all sorts of terrible noises.
 There were 18 prisoners locked up in that cell of just over 20 square meters: They were drug dealers, murderers, embezzlers and thieves.
 The work of the “boss” of the place, the shot caller, was to punish people in all manner of ways every single day—she just tormented people for fun.
 In the morning, her second-in-command taught me the rules and told me that I had to mop the floor twice every day.
 She was constantly finding things for me to do, and she told me that I always had to meet my production quota, and that I had to speed up, otherwise I would be punished.
 The prison guards acted like wild beasts and would often punish the prisoners for no reason as well.
 One of them threatened me, saying, “What I say goes.
 I don’t care if you report me.
 Go make a report if you want, and I’ll give you more than you bargained for! …” These evil prison officers were utterly without restraint and totally rampant.
 In there, money made the world go round, and as long as one gave the prison officers money, they were not subject to the “law.”
 One prisoner was an official’s wife who had embezzled a large sum of money.
 She often gave the prison guards money, and every day she would buy the “boss” some small fried snacks.
 By doing that, she didn’t have to do any work for the whole day, and she would get others to wash her dishes and fold her bedsheets.
 Although I was living in this hellish prison cell, with no money and no rights, and I had to put up with all kinds of bullying and torment every day, the only thing that comforted me was that two church sisters were in there with me.
 We were like family.
 Through this difficult time we would fellowship with each other whenever we had the chance; we supported and helped each other.
 We relied on God all the time, asking Him to give us faith and strength.
 We each helped and supported the others, and together we got through this terrible time.